reuben-idan/MyNews_Reader/PROJECT_PROGRESS_UPDATE.md

 # NewsFlow Project Progress Update

-## What Have Been Accomplished So Far
+## What Has Been Accomplished So Far

 ###  **Complete News Aggregation Platform**
 You've successfully built **NewsFlow**, a comprehensive Next.js-based news aggregation platform with the following features: